Does Financing a Car Affect Insurance Rates?

 - Independent lenders

 No matter where you get your loan, having one will likely impact the cost of your car insurance.
-In this article, you will learn why.
+Read on to learn how.

 When you get a car loan, the lender will want the vehicle insured just as much as you do.
 After all, they own the car.
-Because of this, most will require you to purchase full-coverage insurance, including collision and comprehensive.
-This makes them a "loss payee” — a person or entity that is entitled to the insurance payout in the event of an accident.
+Because of this, most will require you to purchase full-coverage insurance, including collision coverage and comprehensive coverage.
+This makes them a "loss payee"–a person or entity that is entitled to the insurance payout in the event of an accident.

 Adopting this model is somewhat universal among lenders for cars, meaning you’re likely going to see higher insurance costs when financing.